David Flint: Career

-He has been Second Vice-President and National President for Australia of the World Jurist Association, and was also president of the Federation of Australian Branches of the English Speaking Union.
+Flint has been Second Vice-President and National President for Australia of the World Jurist Association, and was also president of the Federation of Australian Branches of the English Speaking Union.
 He was also a board member and former editor of the Australian Branch of the International Law Association.

 Regulator

 Flint was appointed head of the Australian Press Council in 1987 in succession to Hal Wootten.
 All previous chairmen had been former senior judges.
 As deputy chairman and chairman of the Council's Freedom of the Press Committee, Flint was seen as bringing the Council back from the brink after it divided over how to react to the takeover of Herald and Weekly Times by News Limited, precipitating the resignation of Wootten.

 Flint remained in the chairmanship until 1997.
 His contributions included streamlining the complaints process and enhancing the Council's role in defending freedom of the press, including filing, and appearing in, an amicus curiae brief to the High Court of Australia.
 He also succeeded in promoting the Council in the media and to the public, all within a tight budget.
 He requested that the usual honorarium be used for media research and other Council related purposes.
 From 1992 to 1996, he was Chairman of the Executive Council of the World Association of Press Councils.

 During 1998, he was invited by the Coalition Government to chair the Australian Broadcasting Authority, although the only political party he had previously belonged to was the Labor Party, where he had been a branch president.
 By 2004, having long since abandoned the ALP, he had become a member of the Liberal Party.

 In 2004, Flint resigned from the ABA, after a controversy over a letter which he had sent to broadcaster Alan Jones soon after his appointment and well before the lead-up to his heading the ABA's cash for comment inquiry into commercial broadcasting.
 The letter mentioned an international affairs seminar where Paul Kelly, a leading journalist with The Australian, had stressed the influence of Alan Jones' radio programme.
 When a controversy later arose about the direct sponsorship of commercial radio presenters, Flint announced that he would ask the ABA board to set up a public inquiry, which board members unanimously agreed to.
 As chairman of the ABA, Flint was chairman of the inquiry.